icadariu-talend/kube-oidc-proxy/README.md

 # kube-oidc-proxy

+- This is a fork of [TremoloSecurity/kube-oidc-proxy](https://github.com/TremoloSecurity/kube-oidc-proxy) which is a fork of the now archive repo - `jetstack/kube-oidc-proxy`.

 `kube-oidc-proxy` is a reverse proxy server to authenticate users using OIDC to Kubernetes API servers where OIDC authentication is not available (i.e. managed Kubernetes providers such as GKE, EKS, etc).

 This intermediary server takes `kubectl` requests, authenticates the request using